KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/04-05-2025 - EurekaLabs practice - MLP vs manual counting/README.md

 <h2>TODO</h2>
 That is, checking whether MLP actually learns these combinations and what appears, for example, after 3 tokens?
 In other words.
 If a neural network sees several such examples WHAT EXACTLY DOES IT DO?
 That is, how exactly does it behave (learn) when it sees similar "batches". etc.
+<br /><br />
+<i>btw.
+After changing my beliefs, and probably thinking correctly about NN, it's time to go deeper into these topics.
+The next plan will be topics like SGD vs AdamW.
+Why it can be trained on multi gpu systems, why SGD is not effective when distributing NN on several gpus.
+These are more complex issues of network training.
+But that's probably in the next months, when I get through the basics of what happens on small models like this one.</i>